thunderbird/webext-docs/browsingData.rst

       .. note::

-         From Firefox 56 supports the specification of hostnames for the deletion of cookies and local storage items.
+         From Thunderbird 56 supports the specification of hostnames for the deletion of cookies and local storage items.

       .. note::

-         From Firefox 77 also supports the specification of hostnames for the deletion of service worker and indexedDB items.
+         From Thunderbird 77 also supports the specification of hostnames for the deletion of service worker and indexedDB items.

    .. api-member::
       :name: [``originTypes``]